 Take prescription medicine with you so you remain in good health.
 Always carry a copy of your prescription or a letter from your doctor stating what the medicine is, how much you take and that it's for personal use only.

 Before you leave Australia, check if your medication is legal in each country you're travelling to.

 Air pollution levels vary and can be very high.
 If you have a pre-existing medical condition, particularly a heart or lung condition, you may be especially affected.
-If you are concerned about the levels of air pollution, seek medical advice.
+If concerned about the levels of air pollution, seek medical advice.

 The Polish State Sanitary Inspection Authority strongly recommends getting a flu vaccination to decrease the chances of complications during seasonal flu outbreaks.
-H1NI (swine flu) has been reported in Poland and can be managed by the annual seasonal influenza vaccine.
+H1NI (swine flu) has been reported and can be managed by the annual seasonal influenza vaccine.

 Most doctors and hospitals require payment in cash prior to providing services, including for emergency care.